MewX/mewx.github.io/_posts/2023-11-07-hayato-sumino-first-recital-in-sydney.md

 The performance officially started at 19:30, which meant it took 30 more minutes for audiences to be seated.
 Even after the recital began, I still saw some people entering (including SVIPs), which could really distract the performer IMO.
+There were also 5 missing seats in SVIP area.
+I can't really blame those rich guys because I was able to switch seats in the second session. 😛
-This should be on the organizer. 🤦
+Overall, this should be on the organizer. 🤦

 Here's the list of pieces:
 - Chopin: Scherzo in B Minor, Op.
 20, No. 1